Terabase-Studios/fts/README.md

 ## Project State

-FTS development is currently paused after the release of version 2.1.0 while a new roadmap is created!
-The 2.1.0 Roadmap has come to a close.
-The project remains active, and future updates will be released.
+FTS development remains active, and future updates will be released.
 All issues and pull requests will be addressed promptly.

 ---